-Before coding the user interface, we have drafted a storyboard that indicates the basic flow of the app using Sketch.
+Before coding the user interface, we drafted a storyboard that indicates the basic flow of the app using Sketch.
 We then asked our friends for feedback and further improved the design.
 This saved us from repeatedly modifying codes to tweak the design of user interface.
 A draft of the storyboard is shown below.

 System and Architecture

 We use the library React Navigation to handle the navigation of Brainpick.
-The entire navigation structure of the app consists of a tree of navigator objects and React component.
+The entire navigation structure of the app consists of a tree of navigator objects and React components.
 Navigator object is a special type of React components that manages the navigation among a group of other React components.
-For example, switch navigator manages a group of mutual exclusive components, while stack navigator manages a group of components stacking on top of each other.
+For example, switch navigator manages a group of mutually exclusive components, while stack navigator manages a group of components stacking on top of each other.